mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Directions for Future Work {#futures}

-This document describes RoQ in sufficient detail that an implementer can build a RoQ application, but we recognize that additional work is likely, after we have sufficient experience with RoQ to guide that work.
-Possible directions would include
+This document describes RoQ in sufficient detail that an implementer can build a RoQ application, but we recognize that additional work is likely, after we have sufficient experience with RoQ to guide that work ({{futures-impl-deploy}}) and and as new QUIC extensions become available ({{futures-new-ext}}).

 ## Future Work Resulting from Implementation and Deployment Experience {#futures-impl-deploy}